rydmike/rydmike.github.io/blog_flutter_linting.md

 Personally I like to start by enabling all lint rules in one file, and then including it in my `analysis_options.yaml` file.
 I simply call this file `all_lint_rules.yaml`.
 You can get the latest official and always up-to-date version of [all lint rules here](https://dart.dev/tools/linter-rules/all), grab its content and put it in a file called `all_lint_rules.yaml`.

-If you do not want to track the all lint rules page for updates, there is also an excellent package made by [Gaëtan Schwartz @gaetschwartz](https://github.com/gaetschwartz) called [all_lint_rules_community](https://pub.dev/packages/all_lint_rules_community).
+If you do not want to track the **all lint rules** page for updates, there is also an excellent package made by [Gaëtan Schwartz @gaetschwartz](https://github.com/gaetschwartz) called [all_lint_rules_community](https://pub.dev/packages/all_lint_rules_community).
 You can use to add all lint rules to your project, instead of adding and updating the file manually.
-The package is automatically updated when new lint rules are added to the Dart [all lint rules page](https://dart-lang.github.io/linter/lints/options/options.html), so all you have to do is bump the package version to get the latest list of all lint rules when the package has been updated.
+The package is automatically updated when new lint rules are added to the Dart [all lint rules page](https://dart-lang.github.io/linter/lints/options/options.html).
+All you have to do is bump the package version to get the latest list of all lint rules when the package has been updated.

 Both the `analysis_options.yaml` and the `all_lint_rules.yaml` are placed in the root of your Flutter project folder, same place where you have your `pubspec.yaml` file.
 In my `analysis_options.yaml` I include the `all_lint_rules.yaml` file.
 In my `analysis_options.yaml` I also exclude some commonly generated Dart files from being analyzed.